Bernard-A/IoTRoam-Tutorial/Network-Application-Server-Setup.md

 1.	postgresql.dsn
 2.	postgresql.automigrate
 3.	redis
-4.	metrics.timezone

-1. Update the “dsn” parameter with the parameters you provided when setting up your own PostgreSQL database:
+### 1. Update the “dsn” parameter with the parameters you provided when setting up your own PostgreSQL database:

 ```sh
 [postgresql]